shyamgupta196/Audio-Sentiment-Classification/readme.md

 # Emotion Classification of Speech Audio

-This tutorial demonstrates an end-to-end workflow for **automated emotion classification** from speech audio, using the RAVDESS and CREMA datasets.
-Tailored for social scientists, it covers data organization, preprocessing, feature extraction, model training in PyTorch, and expected inferences—highlighting methodological choices and their justifications, especially around detecting **anger**.
+Every human conversation carries hidden emotional currents—anger, joy, fear, and more—that shape social interactions, influence decision-making, and signal mental wellbeing.
+Yet manually analyzing thousands of audio recordings is impractical for large-scale social research.

+This tutorial tackles that challenge head-on by demonstrating an end-to-end pipeline for automated emotion classification in speech audio.
+Using the benchmark RAVDESS and CREMA-D datasets, you’ll learn how to transform raw recordings into actionable insight: from organizing and preprocessing noisy clips to extracting perceptual features and training a TensorFlow model to detect emotions.
 ---

 ## Table of Contents